batwood001/descriptive/README.md

 You will need the `gulp` cli: `npm install --global gulp-cli`

 The easiest way to dig in is to run the only gulp task so far, `gulp hist`, which takes two optional args:

-`--array` and `--binCount`
+`--array` and `--binCount`.

 So for instance:

 `gulp hist --array=[1,1,1] --binCount=2`